Michael Jordan: Early NBA years (1984–1987)

 The Chicago Bulls selected Jordan with the third overall pick of the 1984 NBA draft after Hakeem Olajuwon (Houston Rockets) and Sam Bowie (Portland Trail Blazers).
 One of the primary reasons why Jordan was not drafted sooner was because the first two teams were in need of a center.
 Trail Blazers general manager Stu Inman contended that it was not a matter of drafting a center but more a matter of taking Bowie over Jordan, in part because Portland already had Clyde Drexler, who was a guard with similar skills to Jordan.
 Citing Bowie's injury-laden college career, ESPN named the Blazers' choice of Bowie as the worst draft pick in North American professional sports history.

 Jordan made his NBA debut at Chicago Stadium on October 26, 1984, and scored 16 points.
 In 2021, a ticket stub from the game sold at auction for $264,000, setting a record for a collectible ticket stub.
-During his rookie 1984–85 season with the Bulls, Jordan averaged 28.2 ppg on 51.5% shooting, and helped make a team that had won 35% of games in the previous three seasons playoff contenders.
-He quickly became a fan favorite even in opposing arenas.
-Roy S. Johnson of The New York Times described him as "the phenomenal rookie of the Bulls" in November, and Jordan appeared on the cover of Sports Illustrated with the heading "A Star Is Born" in December.
-The fans also voted in Jordan as an All-Star starter during his rookie season.
+During his rookie 1984–85 season with the Bulls, Jordan averaged 28.2 ppg on 51.5% shooting.
+He helped the Bulls improve from 27–55 to 38–44 and qualify for the postseason for the first time since the 1980–81 season.
+Jordan quickly became a fan favorite even in opposing arenas.
+Roy S. Johnson of The New York Times described Jordan as "the phenomenal rookie of the Bulls" in November, and he appeared on the cover of Sports Illustrated with the heading "A Star Is Born" in December.
+The fans voted in Jordan as an All-Star starter during his rookie season.
 Controversy arose before the 1985 NBA All-Star Game when word surfaced that several veteran players, led by Isiah Thomas, were upset by the amount of attention Jordan was receiving.
-This led to a so-called "freeze-out" on Jordan, where players refused to pass the ball to him throughout the game.
+This led to a so-called "freeze-out" on Jordan, where players refused to pass the ball to him.
 The controversy left Jordan relatively unaffected when he returned to regular season play, and he would go on to be voted the NBA Rookie of the Year.
-The Bulls finished the season 38–44, and lost to the Milwaukee Bucks in four games in the first round of the playoffs.
+The Bulls lost to the Milwaukee Bucks in four games in the first round of the playoffs.